Lioré et Olivier LeO 45: Operational history

 On 24 October 1940, Vichy French LeO 451s carried out an air raid against Gibraltar in retaliation for the Free-French attack on Dakar, losing one of their number to British anti-aircraft fire.
 Two bomber units equipped with LeO 451s, GB I/12 and GB I/31 were based in Syria when Allied forces invaded on 8 June 1941, at the start of the Syria-Lebanon Campaign.
 These were supplemented by GB I/25, which was dispatched from Tunisia.
 During this campaign, the LeO 451s flew a total of 855 sorties, losing 29 LeO 451s in the process.
 After Operation Torch which began on 8 November 1942, surviving French LeO 451 in North Africa were used primarily for freight duties, although they flew a few bombing missions against Axis forces during the Tunisia Campaign.
-They were replaced by Handley-Page Halifax and B-26 Marauder bombers.
+They were replaced by Handley-Page Halifax and Martin B-26 Marauder bombers.

 The Germans were not especially interested in the type but on 21 May 1943, the Luftwaffe requested the Regia Aeronautica to hand over 39 LeO 451s captured by Italians troops in the SNCASE factory in Ambérieu-en-Bugey (Lyon).
 The Luftwaffe, claiming to have previously bought the LeOs, gave in exchange a stock of 30 Dewoitine D.520s.
 The 451s were converted into transport aircraft for fuel and troops.
 Other LeOs were delivered to the Regia Aeronautica and 12 were put in service with a ground attack unit, although they saw almost no active service.

 Following the war, the 67 surviving aircraft were mostly used as trainers and transports.
 The LeO 451 was retired in September 1957, making it the last pre-war French design to leave active duty.